 All kindreds of the earth shall wail because of him - Those who during their lives did not seek the Lord, who did not prepare to meet Jesus at His return, will wail when they realize that they have consumed their opportunity upon the things of this life, and worse than wasted their time.
 The things which were so important to them only moments before become the object of their hatred as they realize that they are lost.
 They wail because they are lost and they know that it was their own choosing.
 Christ has freely offered salvation but they have rejected it.
 (Isaiah 2:19-21; 33:14)

 Revelation 1:8 “I am Alpha and Omega, the beginning and the ending, saith the Lord, which is, and which was, and which is to come, the Almighty.”

-The Almighty - Jesus is not only eternal as is the Father, but he is the Almighty, the creator of the universe.
+The Almighty - The Father.
+He is the Almighty, the creator of the universe.
 This title which means “ruler of all, God as absolute and universal sovereign, Omnipotent” stresses the omnipotence of God.

 Revelation 1:9 “I John, who also am your brother, and companion in tribulation, and in the kingdom and patience of Jesus Christ, was in the isle that is called Patmos, for the word of God, and for the testimony of Jesus Christ.”

 I John your brother and companion in tribulation - John is now revealing the place and circumstances of this revelation.
 He associates himself with the universal brotherhood of the Church and also reminds them that he shares in the tribulation that each of them faces because of their faith in Jesus Christ.
 We must through much tribulation enter into the kingdom of heaven, (Acts 14:22) and if we suffer, we shall also reign with him: if we deny him, he also will deny us.
 (2 Timothy 2:12)